BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Program section

-This feature on a branch program-section.
+This feature on a branch `program-section`.

 #### HTML